LIBERATING FOOTBALL TRAVEL

 Pre-match beers for fans and casual visitors

-Around the stadium, at Jocks Lodge you’ll find snooker hall and sports bar The Ballroom and, right behind the ground, The Hoppy, a cheery pub for a karaoke singalong.
+Around the stadium, at Jocks Lodge you’ll find snooker hall/sports bar The Ball Room and, right behind the ground on the corner of Marionville Road and Dalgety Avenue, The Hoppy, a cheery pub for match screening and karaoke singalongs.